The Best Google Groups Alternatives

 It’s unlikely that you haven’t heard of Slack, which offers a great alternative to your typical Google Groups.
 Suitable for both internal team communication and public groups, organizations of many sizes are using Slack to interact through messages which are organized as threads in channels, and private conversations.

 One of the advantages of Slack is that it is so versatile, and on every plan you can even use it for video calling or restricted channels to communicate with other companies or individuals.
-In short, you can use Slack to suit your own needs, integrating with other popular apps such as Google Drive and Office 365.
+Slack also integrates with hundreds of other apps, such as Google Drive to quickly reference docs and files, or Wrenly for managing employee engagement.

 What many people like about Slack is its sense of fun, with occasional comments from their Slackbot and the ability to upload custom emojis.
 Although Slack can be whimsical, it is primarily intended for work and helps teams with their productivity when they cannot all be in the same location.